 After a 12-year career, he was considered the best undrafted NFL player of all time and was inducted into the Pro Football Hall of Fame in 2017.
 So far, Kurt Warner is the only person to be inducted into both the Pro Football Hall of Fame and the Arena Football Hall of Fame More than that, however, Warner is a husband and a proud father of seven.

-He $65 Million He Earned in Salaries In His Career Significantly Contributed To His Net Worth
+Kurt Warner’s Net Worth Was Boosted By the $65 Million He Earned in Salaries In His Career

 Kurt Warner’s 15-year incredible career coupled with his touching grass-to-grace story has translated to soaring popularity over the years and a sizeable fortune too.